LezWatch/lwtv-plugin/readme.md

     - calls other files
     - Only show pagination if there's more than one page
     - Reset Shortcode
-* FacetWP Folder - `/facet/`
+* FacetWP Folder - `/facetwp/`
-    - CMB2: `/facetwp-cmb2/cmb2.php` - FacetWP Integration with CMB2
+    - CMB2: `/facetwp-cmb2/` - FacetWP Integration with CMB2
-    - CLI: `/facetwp-wp-cli/facetwp-wp-cli.php` - WP-CLI commands
     - JS: `facet.js` - Pagination Scrolling and Refresh Warning
     - LWTV: `/lwtv.php`
         - filter Data before it's saved to rename values (capitalization)